embatbr/guiabolso-preparation/README.md

 ## Good Practices

 Try to use TDD for everything.
+Use the [Captain's Log](docs/captainslog.md)

 ## Sources of knowledge